 In 2021, as the COVID vaccine became widely available, the number of daily visits steadily increased month to month throughout the spring.
 By June of this year there were over 62,000 average daily visits, the most since February of 2020.
 Still, that represents 40% fewer visits than June 2019.

-Overall, the trend is positive and daily visits are expected to continue to increase, hopefully uninterrupted, to pre-pandemic levels.
-At this point, we don’t know when that will happen.
-The Downtown Detroit Partnership will continue to track these numbers and report on progress.
+Overall, the trend is positive and daily visits are expected to continue to increase.
+Hopefully this trend continues without interruption as we return quickly to pre-pandemic levels.
+The Downtown Detroit Partnership and the Downtown Detroit Business Improvement Zone will continue to monitor these numbers and report on progress.

 To look at workforce trends data over time, one need not look any further than to the Datascape.
 This data originates from the U.S. Census Bureau’s The Longitudinal Employer-Household Dynamics (LEHD) program and its LEHD Origin-Destination Employment Statistics data (LODES).